ggioffreda/glue-microservices/README.md

 - `POST /:objectDomain/:objectType` stores an object and sends a message with topic *data_gatherer.{domain}.{type}.{id}.inserted* or *data_gatherer.{domain}.{type}.{id}.updated* depending if the object is new or if it gets updated.
 The content of the message is the JSON encoded object.
+The content of the message is the JSON encoded object.
 Use this when you don't want to specify the ID of the object or if you want it returned in the response.

 - `PUT /:objectDomain/:objectType/:objectId` stores an object and sends a message with topic *data_gatherer.{domain}.{type}.{id}.inserted* or *data_gatherer.{domain}.{type}.{id}.updated* depending if the object is new or if it gets updated.
+No message is sent if no change is made.
 The content of the message is the JSON encoded object.
 Use this if you already know the object ID.

+- `PATCH /:objectDomain/:objectType/:objectId` patches an object and sends a message with topic *data_gatherer.{domain}.{type}.{id}.inserted* or *data_gatherer.{domain}.{type}.{id}.updated*.
+No message is sent if no change is made.
+This endpoint accept a list of actions to be executed on the requested object, for more information see *DataGathererModel.patchObject*.

 Other methods: